 The MSN curriculum is designed to provide students with the leadership skills essential for the integration of evidence-based practice at the patient-provider interface and coordination of the care delivery process that will improve client outcomes in a cost-effective, fiscally responsible manner.
 Graduates of the MSN program are eligible to take the CNL certification exam.

 Applications are accepted on a rolling basis, with the deadline for fall enrollment May 1.
 Applications received after that date are accepted based on space available.

 Admission to the MSN program requires the following:

 - Submit the GVSU graduate application specifying the M.S.N. option.

 - Transcripts from all undergraduate and graduate programs that verify completion of a baccalaureate degree in nursing from a CONE-, CCNE-, or NLN-accredited school.
 GPA will be calculated using all college coursework.
 3.0/4.0 is required.

 - Current curriculum vitae or résumé.

-- Interview with KCON faculty.
+- Qualifying interview with KCON faculty.

-- Test scores from the TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
+- Test scores from the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), PTE (Pearson Test of English Academic), or Duolingo Test for applicants whose native language is not English.
 Only original score reports will be accepted.